|(a) Purpose. Pharmacies compounding sterile preparations,

 exposed to unidirectional HEPA-filtered air, also known as first air.

-microorganisms but may not kill bacterial spores.
-It refers to substances
+not kill bacterial and fungal spores.
+It refers to substances applied

 a unidirectional air stream that is essentially particle free.